 At the PPV, Owen was supposed to make his entrance from the ceiling via a harness, and be lowered down but get tangled up in the cord before he entered the ring to fit the clumsy superhero character he was portraying.

 Owen performed this stunt one time before in front of fans, as he descended down in a harness bumbling and flapping his arms, landing clumsily to the ground.
 He landed in the aisle while Steve Blackman was in the ring.
 Confused as to what was going on, Blackman went out of the ring and smacked around Owen as he was trying to ascend back up.
-For his match against The Godfather at Over the Edge, the WWF Creative team wanted Owen to perform a stunt that was a little more dangerous, having him release himself from the harness and fall flat on his face.
+For his match against The Godfather at Over the Edge, the WWF Creative team wanted Owen to perform a stunt that was a little more dangerous, having him release himself from the harness and fall flat on his face, chest-first.

 Owen had reservations about performing this stunt.
 His brother Bret Hart stated in an interview with sports analyst Jim Rome that Owen did not want to perform the stunt, and he kept saying to his wife Martha that he was not going to do it.